exakat/exakat/docs/Rules.rst

 ###################

-Those functions rae not defined in the code.
+Those functions are not defined in the code.
 This means that the functions are probably defined in a missing library, or in an extension.
 If not, this will yield a Fatal error at execution.

 +--------------+------------------------------+
 | Command Line | Functions/UndefinedFunctions |